 "We decided to start a Go Fund Me page for a bus that will allow up to 14 World War II Veterans in wheelchairs to be transported at once.
 With their own bus, these heroes can be taken on group field trips in addition to all important life-saving trips to the VA for medical attention.
 This vehicle will help the veterans regain a sense of freedom.
 Having fought so hard for our freedoms, we owe them the freedom of the transportation they so desperately need and deserve."

 "These men and women have not only been a gift to us, they represent the gift of security, freedom and love of democracy for all Americans and for those who love freedom all over the world.
 And so we are on the bus.
 They never kept their country waiting.
 Let's not keep them waiting.
 Won't you join us and make the 'Freedom Bus' a reality?"

 Contact Lily Pad Gallery West for information on pricing and to view additional works by Stacy Kamin.

-To learn more about Stacy and view her expanded portfolio, visit her website:
+To learn more about Stacy, visit her Artist page: